Grab a cup of cocoa and enjoy a few of these classic Winter books for kids this week!

 As you may remember from our Classic Summer Books and Cozy Fall Classic Books, the titles that I choose for these lists are at least 40 years old (with many are much older than that!).
 Most of the stories have stood the test of time being reprinted throughout the years — all are still wonderful stories to share with your kids.

-Picture Book Stories about Winter
+Winter Picture Book Stories

 Celebrating more than 50 years as a childhood favorite, The Snowy Day is just as relevant to today’s child.
 During winter, one of the best play opportunities is a newly fallen snow.
 Making footprints, finding treasures covered in a white blanket and enjoying the quiet beauty of nature.
 This is a classic to read over and over each winter!
 Published in 1962.